United States–Venezuela relations: Opposition to U.S. foreign policy

+Shortly before the 2012 US presidential elections, Chávez announced that if he could vote in the election, he would vote for Obama.
+In 2013, before Chávez died, Venezuelan Vice President Nicolás Maduro expelled two U.S. military attaches from the country, saying they were plotting against Venezuela by attempting to recruit Venezuelan military personnel to destabilize Venezuela and suggested they caused Chávez's cancer.
+The Obama administration rejected the allegations and responded by expelling two Venezuelan diplomats.

 In May 2011, Venezuela was one of the few countries to condemn the killing of Osama Bin Laden.
 Vice President Elias Jaua said: "It surprises me to no end how natural crime and murder [have] become, how [they are] celebrated".
-He added: "At least before imperial governments were more subtle."
-Jaua elaborated this, stating that now the deaths, both of people working outside the law and of families of presidents (an apparent reference to Saif al-Arab Gaddafi, a target of the 2011 Libyan civil war who had been killed the day prior to bin Laden's death) "are openly celebrated by the leaders of the nations that bomb them."
+He elaborated, stating that now the deaths, both of people working outside the law and of families of presidents (an apparent reference to Saif al-Arab Gaddafi, a target of the 2011 Libyan civil war who had been killed the day prior to bin Laden's death) "are openly celebrated by the leaders of the nations that bomb them".

 Personal disputes

 Chávez's anti-U.S. rhetoric sometimes touched the personal: in response to the ouster of Haitian President Jean-Bertrand Aristide in February 2004, Chávez called U.S. President George W. Bush a pendejo ("jerk" or "dumbass"); in a later speech, he made similar remarks regarding Condoleezza Rice.
 President Barack Obama called Chávez "a force that has interrupted progress in the region".
 In a 2006 speech at the UN he referred to Bush as "the Devil" while speaking at the same podium the US president had used the previous day claiming that "it still smells of sulphur".
 He later commented that Barack Obama "shared the same stench".

 During his weekly address Aló Presidente of 18 March 2006, Chávez responded to a White House report which characterized him as a "demagogue who uses Venezuela's oil wealth to destabilize democracy in the region".
 During the address Chávez rhetorically called George W. Bush "a donkey."
 He repeated it several times adding "eres un cobarde ... eres un asesino, un genocida ... eres un borracho" (you are a coward ... you are an assassin, a mass-murderer ... you are a drunk).
 Chávez said Bush was "a sick man" and "an alcoholic".